Fair Isaac (NYSE:FICO) Issues FY 2022 Earnings Guidance

-Fair Isaac (NYSE:FICO) updated its FY 2022 earnings guidance on Wednesday.
+Fair Isaac (NYSE:FICO) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $14.120-$14.120 for the period, compared to the Thomson Reuters consensus EPS estimate of $13.610.
 The company issued revenue guidance of $1.35 billion-$1.35 billion, compared to the consensus revenue estimate of $1.40 billion.

-Several research firms have recently commented on FICO.
-Zacks Investment Research raised shares of Fair Isaac from a hold rating to a strong-buy rating and set a $464.00 target price for the company in a research report on Wednesday.
-Royal Bank of Canada decreased their target price on shares of Fair Isaac from $550.00 to $463.00 and set a sector perform rating for the company in a research report on Friday, October 8th.
-They noted that the move was a valuation call.
-Needham & Company LLC decreased their target price on shares of Fair Isaac from $630.00 to $550.00 and set a buy rating for the company in a research report on Thursday.
-Barclays boosted their target price on shares of Fair Isaac from $570.00 to $670.00 and gave the stock an overweight rating in a research report on Tuesday, August 17th.
-Finally, Jefferies Financial Group raised shares of Fair Isaac from a hold rating to a buy rating and set a $522.00 target price for the company in a research report on Monday, November 8th.
-One analyst has rated the stock with a hold rating, five have given a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat, the stock presently has a consensus rating of Buy and an average target price of $543.71.
+Fair Isaac (NYSE:FICO) last posted its quarterly earnings data on Wednesday, November 10th.
+The technology company reported $3.92 EPS for the quarter, beating analysts’ consensus estimates of $2.37 by $1.55.
+Fair Isaac had a return on equity of 205.21% and a net margin of 29.78%.
+During the same quarter in the previous year, the firm earned $2.78 earnings per share.
+Equities research analysts predict that Fair Isaac will post 12.53 EPS for the current fiscal year.

-In related news, Director Joanna Rees sold 250 shares of the business’s stock in a transaction on Monday, November 1st.
-The shares were sold at an average price of $398.52, for a total value of $99,630.00.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Company insiders own 3.27% of the company’s stock.
+In other Fair Isaac news, Director Joanna Rees sold 250 shares of the business’s stock in a transaction dated Monday, November 1st.
+The stock was sold at an average price of $398.52, for a total transaction of $99,630.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Insiders own 3.27% of the company’s stock.

 A hedge fund recently raised its stake in Fair Isaac stock.
-Morgan Stanley boosted its position in Fair Isaac Co.
-(NYSE:FICO) by 43.8% in the second quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 137,450 shares of the technology company’s stock after purchasing an additional 41,850 shares during the quarter.
-Morgan Stanley owned approximately 0.48% of Fair Isaac worth $69,093,000 at the end of the most recent reporting period.
-85.14% of the stock is owned by institutional investors and hedge funds.
+Morgan Stanley lifted its holdings in Fair Isaac Co.
+(NYSE:FICO) by 43.8% in the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 137,450 shares of the technology company’s stock after acquiring an additional 41,850 shares during the period.
+Morgan Stanley owned 0.48% of Fair Isaac worth $69,093,000 at the end of the most recent reporting period.
+Institutional investors and hedge funds own 85.14% of the company’s stock.

 Fair Isaac Corp. engages in the provision of decision management solutions.
 It operates through the following segments: Applications, Scores, and Decision Management Software.
 The Applications segment includes decision management applications designed for a type of business problem or process such as marketing, account origination, customer management, fraud, collections, and insurance claims management.